-In addition, after this offering, up to 79,638,342 shares of our Class B common stock may be issued upon exercise of outstanding stock options or vesting and settlement of outstanding RSUs as of March 31, 2021, and shares of our Class A common stock are available for future issuance under our 2021 Plan and our

-2021 ESPP, and will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, exercise limitations, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+In addition, after this offering, up to 71,213,150 shares of our Class B common stock may be issued upon exercise of outstanding stock options as of December 31, 2020, and shares of our Class A common stock are available for future issuance under our 2021 Plan and our 2021 ESPP, and will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, exercise limitations, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 We intend to register all of the shares of Class A common stock and Class B common stock issuable upon exercise of outstanding options and RSUs or other equity incentive awards we may grant in the future for public resale under the Securities Act.
 Shares of Class A common stock will become eligible for sale in the public market to the extent such options are exercised and RSUs settle, subject to the lock-up agreements described above and compliance with applicable securities laws.
 If these additional shares of Class A common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our Class A common stock could decline.

-Further, based on shares outstanding as of March 31, 2021, holders of approximately 115,913,668 shares, or % of our capital stock after the closing of this offering, will have rights, subject to some conditions and the lock-up agreements described above, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Further, based on shares outstanding as of , holders of approximately shares, or % of our capital stock after the closing of this offering, will have rights, subject to some conditions and the lock-up agreements described above, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.